Thoughtless2025/Thoughtless/docs/Progress.md

 ## Recent Progress

+*   **AI Assisted Documentation Update (2023-10-27):** The AI has read the current content of progress.md, added this note, and then written the updated content back to the file.
+This is included as a new entry in the "Recent Progress" section with a timestamp.
 *   **Workflow Documentation Refinement (2023-10-27):** Made several updates to the workflow documentation:
     *   Refined the session management protocol in `newsession.md` by removing references to non-existent blocker and error log files and consolidating this tracking into the "Outstanding Issues and Challenges" section of this `progress.md`.
     *   Updated `docs/EndSession.md` to remove the explicit timestamp from the suggested Git commit message format, relying on Git's automatic timestamping for consistency.